fido-device-onboard/pri-fidoiot/demo/owner/README.md

 - `owner_svi_values`

-  Path to the directory that contains default sample owner serviceinfo values.
-The filenames are used as identifiers in the database, while the actual file content is the requisite serviceinfo that is transferred to the device.
+  Path to the directory that contains default sample owner ServiceInfo values.
+The filenames are used as identifiers in the database, while the actual file content is the requisite ServiceInfo that is transferred to the device.
 Only used for demo purposes and should not be modified.

   Default value: ./serviceinfo/sample-values

 - `owner_svi_string`

-  Path to the file that contains default sample svi string that maps serviceinfo values to module names and messages.
+  Path to the file that contains default sample svi string that maps ServiceInfo values to module names and messages.
 Only used for demo purposes and should not be modified.

   Docker default: ./serviceinfo/sample-svi.csv